pymc-devs/pymc-examples/examples/howto/blackbox_external_likelihood_numpy.myst.md

 This is because `m` and `c` are PyTensor tensor-type objects.

-So, what we actually need to do is create a [PyTensor Op](http://deeplearning.net/software/pytensor/extending/extending_pytensor.html).
+So, what we actually need to do is create a {ref}`PyTensor Op <pytensor:creating_an_op>`.
 This will be a new class that wraps our log-likelihood function (or just our model function, if that is all that is required) into something that can take in PyTensor tensor objects, but internally can cast them as floating point values that can be passed to our log-likelihood function.
-We will do this below, initially without defining a [grad() method](http://deeplearning.net/software/pytensor/extending/op.html#grad) for the Op.
+We will do this below, initially without defining a {func}`grad` for the Op.

-+++
++++ {"jp-MarkdownHeadingCollapsed": true}

 ## PyTensor Op without grad